freeboxd/sneakers-catalog/README.md

 ![Trustly App Name Screen Shot][product-screenshot]

-This project was developed as a challenge proposed by Trustly and it should test my skills as a Frontend Developer.
+This project was developed as a job challenge for testing my skills.

 ### Built With